ulasawczuk/ComputerNetworksF-nf/README.md

 This server application is designed to manage one-hop connections with other servers, handle commands from clients, and log its activities.
 The client maintains a communication with our server and sends it commands.

-To compile the server and client code type "make" in terminal to activate the make file
+To compile the server and client code type "make" in terminal to activate the make file.

 Run the server by specifying a port number:
 ./tsamgroup12 <port>